 - The University does not distinguish between intentional and unintentional plagiarism, meaning between deliberate copying and those who simply do not understand the referencing and bibliographic systems that students are required to follow.

 - ‘Plagiarism’ includes submitting the same piece of work twice for more than one coursework assessment unless authorised by the module leader.
 Such activity will be regarded as an offence of ‘self-plagiarism’.

-- The definition of collusion includes knowingly permitting another student to copy all or part of his/her own work and to submit it as that student’s own unaided work.
+- The definition of collusion includes knowingly permitting another student to copy all or part of their own work and to submit it as that student’s own unaided work.

 - Other forms of dishonest practice may also amount to academic malpractice, for example: